(for veterinary information only)

 HOW THIS MEDICATION IS USED

-For Toxoplasmosis or to treat infection with Neospora caninum (tissue infections often involving the nervous system), ponazuril should be given approximately one month.
+For Toxoplasmosis or to treat infection with Neospora caninum (both conditions being special more invasive coccidia infections), ponazuril should be given approximately one month.

 Horses sometimes get an upset stomach or even a rash around the mouth where the medication is delivered.
 (In horses, ponazuril is often given for 28 days as their target parasite requires a longer course).
 So far this medication has not been formally studied in small animals despite its wide use in shelter situations.